tamurashingo/clails/document/model.md

 - `:time` - Time
 - `:boolean` - Boolean

+### Return Values from Database

+The format of values retrieved from the database differs depending on the column type.

+- `:datetime` - Returned as Universal Time (integer)
+- `:date` - Returned as Universal Time (integer).
+The time part is 00:00:00
+- `:time` - Returned as seconds elapsed from 00:00:00 (integer)

 ### Column Options

 - `:not-null` - `T` if NULL is not allowed, `NIL` if allowed